Patriciangugi/Project-Phase-2/README.md

-Phase 2 Project

-Project Description
+## Project Description

-King County Real-Estate is trying to predict home prices for their clients.
-The aim of this project is to learn more about their county's home prices and the features that affect home prices.
+King County Real Estate is trying to predict home prices for its clients.
+This project aims to learn more about their county's home prices and the features that affect home prices.
 We build linear regression models to accurately predict the price of homes in their county.
-This would be useful to King County homeowners who are looking to sell their home in order to get an idea of their home's value before deciding to list it with a realtor.
+This would be useful to King County homeowners who are looking to sell their home to get an idea of their home's value before deciding to list it with a realtor.

-INTRODUCTION:
-Insights Into The Housing Market Dynamics in Kings County, USA Overview
+**INTRODUCTION:** Insights Into The Housing Market Dynamics in Kings County, USA
+## Overview
 The housing market of Kings County, Northwest USA, is a dynamic market that has a lot of factors influencing house pricing.
 Understanding how and to what extent these factors impact pricing is really important for homeowners, real estate agencies, and other stakeholders.

-This project aims to analyze housing sales data from King County, Northwest USA, employing multiple linear regression modeling.
-The objective is to derive meaningful insights for homeowners, real estate agencies, and other stakeholders about the factors influencing house prices, with the goal of making data-driven recommendations.
+This project aims to analyze housing sales data from King County, Northwest USA, employing multiple linear regression modelling.
+The objective is to derive meaningful insights for homeowners, real estate agencies, and other stakeholders about the factors influencing house prices, to make data-driven recommendations.

-Problem Statement
+## Problem Statement
 This project aims to conduct a thorough analysis of house sales data in King County, Northwest USA, utilizing multiple linear regression modeling techniques.
 The primary goal is to uncover insights into the factors influencing house prices in the region and offer data-driven recommendations for homeowners, real estate agencies, and other stakeholders.
 This advice is critical for homeowners to make informed decisions about investing in renovations that will maximize their return on investment when purchasing or selling a home.

 Stake Holders